MyNameIsBond/happynuxt/content/introduction.md

 ### Get Started

-Without further ado you need to install NuxtJS in your system, the example will be on yarn. yarn is suggested as it is not as buggy as `npm` and `npx`.
+Without further ado you need to install NuxtJS in your system, the example will be on yarn.
 How to install?
 Very easy, you can do that through your `npm`.

 ```bash
 npm install --global yarn